CavernCrawlers/CavernCrawlers.github.io/CoreRules.md

 ### Ability Check
 This is the most basic form.
 The player simply rolls 1d20 and adds the appropriate **Ability Modifier** and compares the total to the **Difficulty Target** set by the GM.

+Ability Checks involving Strength, Dexterity or Constitution are referred to as **Physical Checks**.

+Ability Checks involving Intelligence, Wisdom or Charisma are referred to as **Mental Checks**.

 &emsp;1d20 + Ability Modifier >= Difficulty Target

 ### Skilled Check